A Criminal Mind

 "A Criminal Mind" is a song by Scottish-born Canadian artist Lawrence Gowan.
 Released in January 1985 as the lead single from second studio album, Strange Animal, it reached number five in Canada.
 Gowan refers to it as one of his signature songs.

-Background
+Writing

+"A Criminal Mind" is written as a tragic ballad following the narrator in prison as he reflects on his life of crime.
+The protagonist refuses to show any remorse for his actions and scoffs at attempts to rehabilitate him, declaring "a criminal mind is... all I've ever known".
+In the final verse he addresses a court hearing to argue that even though he is doomed to spend life in prison, his lack of a moral conscience in truth renders him freer than his jailers.

-In a 2015 interview with Huffington Post Canada, Gowan stated that his inspiration for the song was a Kingston Penitentiary prison cell exhibit at the Canadian National Exhibition (CNE) to represent the Canadian penal system.
+Gowan later stated that his inspiration for the song was a Kingston Penitentiary prison cell exhibit at the Canadian National Exhibition (CNE) to represent the Canadian penal system.
 The empty cell was attended by a single guard, with whom Gowan had a conversation after sitting in the cell alone for a while.
 The discussion about recidivist inmates led to the creation of the song.

 Longevity

 In April 1999, Gowan received a call from a member of the band Styx, which was interested in inviting him to fill in for Dennis DeYoung, who refused to perform for concerts.
 He met the band at the house of Tommy Shaw, where they performed a few songs, the first of which was "A Criminal Mind".
 The band suggested to make it "a Styx song".
 After the band's acrimonious split with DeYoung, Gowan was asked to become a permanent member.
 He agreed, and they performed their first concert together in Branson, Missouri later in 1999.
 The song appeared on the album Styx World: Live 2001.